Coencidental/My-Terminal-Application/README.md

 Playing instructions:

-1)  Change your working directory to the Snap file
+1)  Change your working directory to: Snap -> Main
 2)  Enter `ruby run_game.rb`
 3)  When welcomed, enter any set of characters to move to the game setup menu.
 4)  If required, enter R to read the game rules.
 5)  When prompted, enter your desired difficulty.
 6)  When prompted, enter your desired card comparison logic.
 7)  After the game has initialized, when prompted, enter any character to display cards.
 8) If you wish to snap, hit enter.
-Otherwise, enter nothing.
+Otherwise, enter nothing and the game will automatically return to the round prompt.

 Upon running the game, you will be prompted if you'd like to read a more extensive set of rules.